cognusion/go-jar/tus/Readme.md

 const (
-    // ErrBadTargetPrefix is returned by HandleFinisher if the requested TUS targetURL prefix does not exist ErrBadTargetPrefix = Error("requested targetURI prefix is not valid")
+    // ErrBadTargetPrefix is returned by HandleFinisher if the requested TUS targetURL prefix does not exist ErrBadTargetPrefix = Error("requested targetURI prefix is not valid") )
-    // ErrUnimplemented is returned by the default CallBack in the even callbacks were enabled but a callback handler wasn't ErrUnimplemented = Error("unimplemented")
-)
 ```